Bryson Nesbit: Professional career

 Nesbit signed with the Minnesota Vikings as an undrafted free agent on April 26, 2025.
 He was waived on August 26 as part of final roster cuts.
-He was signed to the practice squad the next day.
+Nesbit was re-signed to the practice squad the following day.
+He signed a reserve/future contract with Minnesota on January 5, 2026.
+On August 30, he was waived with an injury designation by the Vikings as part of the final roster cuts.